catamphetamine/webpack-isomorphic-tools/README.md

 [![Gratipay][gratipay-image]][gratipay-url]
 -->

-Is a small helper module providing support for isomorphic (universal) rendering when using Webpack.
+Is a small helper module providing good-enough support for isomorphic (universal) rendering when using Webpack.

-This is an alternative solution to using Webpack's `target: "node"` approach.
-For a `target: "node"` example refer to [the corresponding sample project](https://github.com/halt-hammerzeit/webpack-react-redux-isomorphic-render-example).
+This is an alternative solution to using Webpack's official `target: "node"` approach.
+For a `target: "node"` example refer to [this sample project](https://github.com/halt-hammerzeit/webpack-react-redux-isomorphic-render-example) and [the corresponding helper library](https://github.com/halt-hammerzeit/universal-webpack).

 Which one of these approaches to take?
 I think one should try the `target: "node"` approach in case he knows Webpack on an "advanced" level because that's the "official" way to do it and it can handle everything Webpack can, while these tools are not affiliated with Webpack team in any way and provide support for most use cases aiming for being more easy to use.
-Both approaches have a certain level of complexity because this is an advanced topic, still I think these tools are somewhat easier to get started with.
+Both approaches have a certain level of complexity because this is an advanced topic, still I think these tools are somewhat easier to get started with for beginners.

 ## Topics